krerkkiat/acm-cs-survival-guide/editor.rst

 However Gedit does not, but you can turn them on via :bash:`Edit->Preferences`.
 On :bash:`vim` you can use the :bash:`:set number` command to show line numbers or :bash:`:set nonumber` to turn them off.

-If you ever accidently start :bash:`vim` you can quit without saving by typing :bash:`ESC:q!`.
+If you ever accidentally start :bash:`vim` you can quit without saving by typing :bash:`ESC:q!`.

-If you ever accidently start :bash:`emacs` you can quit without savig by typing :bash:`Ctrl-x Ctrl-c`
+If you ever accidentally start :bash:`emacs` you can quit without saving by typing :bash:`Ctrl-x Ctrl-c`

 If you write code on Windows and then copy the code to a Linux system, you will find the '^M' character at the end of every line.
 To remove these characters, you can run :bash:`sed -i 's/\r//g filename'` in the directory with the file.